VIRTUAL STEMCON 2021

 COD CIS - Game Design and Development

-Play test a variety of student games which may include AR and/or VR.
+Be among the first to play test a variety of student-created games which may include AR and/or VR technology.

 COD Computer and Internetworking Technologies